ourchitecture/panda/src/tutorials/terraform/azure/app-service-plan/README.md

      Success!
 The configuration is valid.
    ```

-9. Create the plan by typing `make install`.
-If you want to see what will be created prior to executing this command, type `make install TF_PLAN_ONLY=true`.
+9. Create the plan by typing `make install ENV_FILE=.env`.
+If you want to see what will be created prior to executing this command, type `make install TF_PLAN_ONLY=true ENV_FILE=.env`.

 10. Verify the resource has been created by typing `make azure-app-service-plans-list ARM_RESOURCE_GROUP="rg-our-tutorials"` and checking if the name you assigned to the variable "plan_name" in the "tutorial.tfvars" file exists in the list.

 11. To remove the new plan, type `make uninstall`.
-If you want to see what will be destroyed prior to executing this command, type `make uninstall TF_PLAN_ONLY=true`.
+If you want to see what will be destroyed prior to executing this command, type `make uninstall TF_PLAN_ONLY=true ENV_FILE=.env`.

 [az-app-service-plan]: https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans
 [terraform]: https://www.terraform.io/intro/index.html